mrmicahcooper/rench/README.md

 - Make a `toolbox/tools` directory
 - Fill it with all the files you use have ever used on more than one project.
-- Make a .markdown file for all these tools so you, and anyone else, can always know how to use your tools.
+- Make a .markdown file for all your tools so you, and anyone else, know how to use your them.
 - When you're working on a project, grab your tools and stick them where you need with Rench.